Ashwin-Rathore/CustomTestAnnotations/README.md

 you can use huge library of attributes within @ExecuteTest annotation and execute tests based on these attributes directly from XML files.
 This provides flexibility and precision in managing and running your test suites.

+NOTE : Please reachout to me if you want me to add more attributes
+       Email - ashwin.rathore001@gmail.com

 ## Key Features

 - Custom Annotation : Create and use custom annotations with specific attributes for your test methods.